verifyica-team/verifyica/ANNOTATIONS.md

 ### @Verifyica.Disabled

-Indicates the Verifyica that the test class / test method is disabled/do not test.
+Indicates the Verifyica that a test class / test method is disabled/do not test.

 - optional